lzl7/engineering-notes/README.md

 * [Stateless vs Stateful Design](system/design-stateless-vs-stateful.md), there are several comparions about these two system design.
 * [Stateful System Design Learning](system/design-stateful-system.md), summarize the notes learnt from different resources about how to design the stateful system and what possible problems it might occur when building the system.

+# Engineering
+* [The Collaboration Revolution by Git](engineering/git-collaboration-revolution.md), the collaboration way is changed significantly by Git.
+* [Projects Management in Git](engineering/git-forking-vs-multiple-repos.md), there are two ways to manage the projects and they both has advantages and disadvantages.

 # Programming Languages
 * [C#](programming-languages/csharp/csharp.md), there are some notes and resources about C#.